isabella232/experience-manager-xml-documentation-learn.en/help/content-architecture/create-and-use-conditions.md

 ---
 title: Create and use conditions
-description: How to create and use conditions in XML Documentation
+description: How to create conditions and then setup conditional content generation in XML Documentation
 role: User
 ---

-# Create and use conditions
+# Create and use conditions and generate conditional output

 **Use case**